 Incomplete Welfare Outcome Coverage

-A pervasive confounder in system comparisons is selective measurement of biological outcomes.
-Studies often focus on easily quantifiable biological outcomes like mortality, injuries, or production parameters while neglecting equally important biological outcomes such as behavioral and social deprivations or long-term health impacts.
+A pervasive confounder in system comparisons is selective measurement of Biological Consequences.
+Studies often focus on easily quantifiable Biological Consequences like mortality, injuries, or production parameters while neglecting equally important Biological Consequences such as behavioral and social deprivations or long-term health impacts.
 This selective inventory creates fundamental distortions in system evaluations.
-For example, early weaning practices in pig production may appear advantageous when measuring immediate post-weaning mortality and growth rates, while missing significant biological outcomes such as compromised gut development and impaired immune function.
-Valid welfare comparisons require clarity on the spectrum of biological outcomes considered across all relevant welfare domains in all systems considered.
+For example, early weaning practices in pig production may appear advantageous when measuring immediate post-weaning mortality and growth rates, while missing significant Biological Consequences such as compromised gut development and impaired immune function.
+Valid welfare comparisons require clarity on the spectrum of Biological Consequences considered across all relevant welfare domains in all systems considered.

 Environmental and Geographic Variability